Your First Composition

 Step 6: Add a Third Note (Octave)

-- With the second note selected, click "Add at Start+Duration"
+- With the second note selected, select "At End" and click "Create Note"

 - A third note appears